OUR SERVICES

 You will need to book an initial 15-minute appointment to discuss this.

-A 30-minute appointment with Dr Foster is then needed for the procedure, which may be to remove your implant without reinsertion, to insert an implant for the first time, or to replace your current implant with a new one.
+A 30-minute appointment with Dr Foster or Dr Veal is then needed for the procedure, which may be to remove your implant without reinsertion, to insert an implant for the first time, or to replace your current implant with a new one.

 IUD removal